technomancy/nrepl-discover/README.md

-With the `nrepl-discover.el` elisp included, it's possible to run `M-x nrepl-discover` on an active nREPL session for this project, which results in the creation of commands for every var which has `:nrepl/op` metadata attached.
+With the `nrepl-discover.el` elisp included, it's possible to run `M-x nrepl-discover` on an active nREPL session for this project, which results in the creation of commands for every loaded var which has `:nrepl/op` metadata attached.

 There are a few sample ops including `toggle-trace` and `run-tests`